governance-foundation/governance.foundation/docusaurus/blog/2020-06-16-governance-foundation.md

 That includes:

 - foundational governance concepts
-- different governance paradigms and perspectives
+- governance paradigms and perspectives
 - governance-related frameworks
 - structural models such as GXP
 - thinking about knowledge, organisations, and system behaviour
-- practical ideas that can later inform better frameworks and methods
+- practical ideas that can later inform better methods

 The goal is not to collect material for its own sake.

 The goal is to make it easier to reason clearly about governance in a way that is useful, structural, and alive.

-## A long-term direction
+## A longer direction

-Over time, I expect this work to move beyond simply reviewing existing governance ideas.
+Over time, this work should move beyond simply reviewing existing governance ideas.

 It should also help develop new ones.

 That means exploring governance not just as a static body of institutional practice, but as something that interacts with organisational structure, knowledge systems, collaboration, technology, and eventually AI-supported ways of working.

 That broader direction will take time.
 But it needs a place to start.

 Governance Foundation is that starting point.